 Diabetes and Celiac Disease

-Download the Printable Version of this Educational Bulletin Published October 17, 2019 What is celiac disease?
+Download the Printable Version of this Educational Bulletin Published July, 2020 What is celiac disease?
 An autoimmune disease which is the result of an immune system response to the ingestion of gluten (a protein found in wheat, rye, and barley) in susceptible individuals.
-This response to gluten damages the small intestine, leading to malabsorption Read More
+This response to gluten damages the small intestine, leading to malabsorption of Read More

 Celiac Disease & Thyroid Conditions